-We encourage all children to bring a bottle of drinking water to school each day in order to remain hydrated.
-These can be refilled in all classrooms.
+We encourage all children to bring a bottle of drinking water to school each day to remain hydrated.
+Bottles can be refilled in all classrooms.

-Research suggests that poor hydration leads to a lack of awareness, problems with concentration, and poor short term memory.
-When the body and brain are refreshed and hydrated, they are able to function clearly, and perform to their full ability.
+Research suggests that poor hydration leads to a lack of awareness, problems with concentration, and poor short-term memory.
+When the body and brain are refreshed and hydrated, they can function clearly and perform to their full ability.